vsoch/vsoch.github.io/_posts/2018/2018-04-08-interval-scheduling.md

         Parameters
         ==========
-        activites: a list of tuples of (start,end) time for activites
+        activities: a list of tuples of (start,end) time for activities

     '''
     chosen = []